Goal-line technology: Pre-2011

 Compared to other sports, association football was late to allow technology to assist with in-game decisions.
 The matter was a subject of debate within the game for over a decade with the game's lawmakers resisting calls for its implementation.

 Throughout the 2000s various incidents incited discussion as to the potential for goal-line technology or a 'phantom goal' in the game.
 The lack of use of technology in association football was contrasted with other sports, which had incorporated video replays and other systems into their rules.

 In response to this, FIFA decided to test a system by Adidas in which a football with an embedded microchip would send a signal to the referee if it crossed a sensor going through the goal.
 According to then-FIFA president Sepp Blatter, who was later forced out of football for his part in a serious corruption scandal, "We did different tests at the Under-17 World Cup in Peru but the evidence wasn't clear so we will carry out trials in junior competitions in 2007".
 However, those trials did not materialise and by 2008, Blatter had rejected the system outright, describing the technology as "only 95% accurate".
 FIFA and IFAB were resistant to introducing technology in the game, voting in March 2010 to permanently ditch the technology.

 Following several refereeing errors at the 2010 FIFA World Cup – including the disallowed goal in Germany's 4–1 victory over England, when Frank Lampard hit a shot from outside of the penalty box that bounced off the crossbar and over the line; the ball came back out and the goal was disallowed because the assistant referee did not call for a goal – Blatter announced that FIFA would reopen the goal-line technology discussion.

 Before Euro 2012, UEFA president Michel Platini dismissed the need for goal-line technology, instead arguing for placing additional assistant referees behind the goal.
-However, in a Group D match with Ukraine losing 1–0 to England, a shot by Ukraine's Marko Dević shot briefly crossed the line within clear view of the goal-line official before it was cleared by England's John Terry, reopening the debate, although an offside in the build-up to the incident was too unnoticed by the match officials.
+However, in a Group D match with Ukraine losing 1–0 to England, a shot by Ukraine's Marko Dević briefly crossed the line within clear view of the goal-line official before it was cleared by England's John Terry, reopening the debate, although an offside in the build-up to the incident was also unnoticed by the match officials.